Harshita1303/Projects/Trainity Projects/IMDB Movie Analysis/README.md

 ## 🛠️ Approach

-- **Data Collection & Preprocessing:**  Imported, cleaned, and transformed the dataset using Excel.
+- **Data Cleaning & Preprocessing:**  Imported, cleaned, and transformed the dataset using Excel.
 - **Data Analysis:**  Conducted statistical analysis and summarized data using Pivot Tables in Excel.
 - **Data Visualization:**  Used Excel’s charting tools to identify key trends influencing movie ratings.
 - **Documentation:** Documented all the processes, insights, and recommendations for better understanding.